KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - Mission has no clothing on when you meet Griff at the spaceport without her in your party
 - On the Star Forge, the wrong speaker said the "You are wasting your time..." line: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 - One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar)
+- One of the Gamorreans in the Taris sewers was quietly relaxing in a corner, oblivious to what was going on (Reported by ebmar) [ISSUE #95](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/95)
 - Opponents in the Taris duel ring played their intro animations out of sync with their introduction: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #89](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/89)
 - Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (reported by ebmar)
 - Several camera angles on the Star Forge were inconsistent:  [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)